 Having a sense of community with people who understand what you are going through can make all the difference in the adoption process, especially when you are waiting for a child to join your family.
 The waiting involved is tough, and given the COVID-19 pandemic, you may have a lot of worries and anxieties, especially around how this may impact your adoption.
 You aren’t alone, and many prospective parents are feeling exactly the same way.
 The virtual space of the Coffee Mornings may give you an opportunity to connect, share, and hopefully feel more supported by people going through a similar experience.

 Coffee Mornings are hosted by Jessica Spenceley, our lead on Adoption Support, as well as a member of the Post-Approval Team, and together, they will be able to provide support around the questions and uncertainties you may have.
-We warmly welcome you to our upcoming Coffee Mornings, which are scheduled to take place on:
+We warmly welcome you to our upcoming Coffee Mornings, which are scheduled to take place from 10am to 11.30am on: